cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

 *****************

-The ``sbatch`` command offers two methods for setting options, such as resource requirements, notifications, etc (see e.g.
+The ``sbatch`` command offers two methods for setting options, such as resource requirements, notifications, etc. (see e.g.
 :ref:`s_common_options`).
 The first option is simply to specify the options on the command line (e.g. ``sbatch --my-option my_script.sh``).